 Learning Design Guiding Principles: Part 1

-Speak the language of the people you want to influence.
+Speak the language of people in your target audience.
 Communicate the What’s In IT For Me (WIIFM) in words and phrases that resonate with people in different organizational roles, with different responsibilities and different perspectives related to the source of a common problem and proposed problem solving strategies.
-Talk to people in your target […]
+Talk to people in your target audience. […]

 Manage conflict constructively: Listen to learn